Battle of Sedan (1940): French forces

 In the sector of Longwy, Sedan and Namur, where the Ardennes and the Meuse meet, the Ninth Army and Second Army were made up chiefly of poor quality divisions.
 Reinforcements were minimal, and those units were equipped with obsolete weapons.
-The resources at the disposal of the two Series B divisions, the 55th and later 71st Infantry Divisions, who were to bear the brunt of the attack, were weak.
-They had almost no regular officers and they had not been broken in to war conditions by being in contact with the enemy.
+The resources at the disposal of the two Series B divisions, the 55th and later 71st Infantry Divisions, which would bear the brunt of the attack, were weak.
+They had almost no regular officers, and they had not experienced contact with the enemy.

-The 55th Infantry Division guarding Sedan had little time for combat training, as its time had been spent in construction work.
-The division consisted mainly of reservists, most of who were over the age of 30.
-Little attempt was made to improve the poor combat quality of the division.
-One officer, First Lieutenant Delas of the 1st Battalion 147th Fortress Infantry Regiment was arrested and confined for 15 days for ordering firing practice with a 25mm anti-tank gun in a nearby quarry.
+The 55th Infantry Division guarding Sedan had little time for combat training, as it had been assigned construction work.
+It consisted mainly of reservists, most of them over the age of 30.
+Little attempt had been made to improve the poor combat quality of the division.
+One officer, First Lieutenant Delas of the 1st Battalion 147th Fortress Infantry Regiment, was arrested and confined for 15 days for ordering firing practice with a 25mm anti-tank gun in a nearby quarry.

-The division's commanding officer, General Lafontaine, put more faith into fortifications than training, as he believed it would compensate for the weakness of the division.
-The men of the division lacked the confidence and will to fight when the battle took place.
+The division's commanding officer, General Lafontaine, put more faith in fortifications than training, as he believed they would compensate for the weakness of the division.
+The soldiers lacked the confidence and will to fight when the battle took place.